 Demands for customer data (Outside of the United States)

-2. In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
-In the second half of 2018, we received 2288 such demands regarding 2288 customer selectors.
+- In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
+In the first half of 2019, we received 2258 such demands regarding 2258 customer selectors.
 All of these demands were for the interception of calls initiated in Germany and made to specified international numbers.

-4. In the Netherlands the Central Information Point for Telecommunications (CIOT in Dutch) program run by the Ministry of Justice requires telecommunications providers to store all subscriber data (name, address, service provided, name of provider, telephone numbers, IP-addresses, and email-addresses) in a central database that is accessible to Dutch law enforcement.
+- In the Netherlands the Central Information Point for Telecommunications (CIOT in Dutch) program run by the Ministry of Justice requires telecommunications providers to store all subscriber data (name, address, service provided, name of provider, telephone numbers, IP-addresses, and email-addresses) in a central database that is accessible to Dutch law enforcement.
 The information we report here does not include access by Dutch law enforcement to customer data that are stored in the CIOT database.
-The Dutch government provides its own report on law enforcement access to the information stored by all providers in the CIOT database: https://www.rijksoverheid.nl/documenten/jaarverslagen/2017/05/17/jaarverslag-centraal-informatiepunt-onderzoek-telecommunicatie-ciot-2016.
+The Dutch government provides its own report on law enforcement access to the information stored by all providers in the CIOT database: https://www.rijksoverheid.nl/documenten/jaarverslagen/2019/06/18/jaarverslag-ciot-2018.
+We also received 2 demands for lawful intercepts in the Netherlands during the first half of 2019.

 No extraterritorial demands